-Today started out with us waking up in a new hostel in the Sacred Valley.
-We had a lovely breakfast that consisted of eggs, cereal and some fruit (my room woke up a tad bit late so we kinda had to stuff our faces, oops).
-After breakfast was over we headed out to the bus.
-As usual the ride was extremely bumpy, but that’s Peru for you.
+Today started with us waking up in a new hostel in the Sacred Valley.
+We had a lovely breakfast that consisted of eggs, cereal and some fruit (my room woke up a tad bit late, so we kinda had to stuff our faces, oops).
+After breakfast was over, we headed out to the bus.
+As usual, the ride was extremely bumpy, but that’s Peru for you.

-Today’s plan was to go to an elementary school and help out with the kids and do some manual labor.
+Today planned to go to an elementary school and help out with the kids and do some manual labor.
 On our way there we picked up Meca.
 Meca works with MySmallHelp and would be helping us out.
-When we arrived at the school we met with its director, Nora.
-She explained to us that some of the Lifeworks team would be digging a ditch so her students could plant plants and some of the others would go do some physical education classes with the kids.
+When we arrived at the school, we met with its director, Nora.
+She explained to us that some of the Lifeworks team would be digging a ditch so her students could plant plants and some of the others would do some physical education classes with the kids.
 You are probably thinking “oh digging a ditch, that sounds so easy.”
 No, you are wrong.
 This was by far the hardest physical work we’ve done yet.
-When we started out digging the ditch it was really hard because we were all kinda doing our own thing not really worrying about what other people were doing, but by the end we were all working together as team which made it a lot easier and a lot more fun.
-In all we probably spent about three and a half hours perfecting our ditch.
+When we started out digging the ditch, it was really hard because we were all kinda doing our own thing not worrying about what other people were doing, but by the end, we were all working together as a team which made it a lot easier and a lot more fun.
+In all, we probably spent about three and a half hours perfecting our ditch.

-After lunch we were supposed to go do some more service work but instead went to the market and bought stuff for pancakes.
-You are probably thinking, “Wow, how selfish of themthey are going to get stuff to make pancakes instead of doing service work” but actually tomorrow we are going to make pancakes for about eighty school kids so we needed to prepare for that by buying a lot of eggs, boxes of milk, etc. Once we got back from the market it was just the normal nightly routine: dinner, meeting, journaling and then bed.
-Today was a long exhausting day but it was extremely satisfying.
+After lunch, we were supposed to do some more service work but instead went to the market and bought stuff for pancakes.
+You are probably thinking, “Wow, how selfish of them…they are going to get stuff to make pancakes instead of doing service work” but actually tomorrow we are going to make pancakes for about eighty school kids so we needed to prepare for that by buying a lot of eggs, boxes of milk, etc. Once we got back from the market, it was just the normal nightly routine: dinner, meeting, journaling and then bed.
+Today was a long, exhausting day but it was extremely satisfying.
 I can’t wait for what the rest of the trip will bring.